 The way in situ data are used in operational L4 systems (directly assimilated, quality control or bias correction of satellite data, etc.) is being investigated.
 The study will examine the impact of ingesting BUFR format ship SST data from the GTS and the impact of COVID-19 on the total number and type of in situ data ingested into operational SST analysis systems.
 Results will be reported to the Science Team at the GHRSST-XXII Science Team Meeting (2021).

-If interested in contributing to Task 2 please contact Xu Li: xu.li@noaa.gov
+If interested in knowing more about this task, please contact Xu Li: xu.li@noaa.gov.

 LAST REPORTS TO THE SCIENCE TEAM